-Modern slavery is a consideration for the whole of Dunelm's business: the premises from which we operate, the supply chain for the products which we sell and which we use, and the services which we outsource.

-For this reason, our approach to modern slavery is managed by a steering group party consisting of the Company Secretary, the Head of Procurement, a People Business Partner, the Head of Product Quality and Sustainability and the Ethical Manager, with valuable input from departments around the business.
+Modern slavery is a consideration for the whole of Dunelm's business: the premises from which we operate, the supply chain for the products that we sell and use, and the services that we outsource.
+For this reason, our approach to modern slavery is overseen by a steering group comprising the Group General Counsel and Company Secretary, the Head of Procurement, the Head of People Business Partnering, the Head of Product Quality and Sustainability and the Ethical Manager, with valuable input from departments around the business.

-The Company Secretary reports to the Executive Board and the Dunelm Group Board on modern slavery issues.
+The Group General Counsel and Company Secretary reports to the Executive Team and the Dunelm Group Board on modern slavery issues.